Skip to content

 Accessing the API#

-To access protected API routes, you must provide your secret phrase in the request headers [api_key, Content-Type].
-Alternatively, you can authorize via the web interface in your browser by clicking the Authorize button in Swagger and entering your secret phrase there.
+To access protected API routes (like wallet operations), you must provide your API key (the secret phrase/password you set in the node configuration) in the api_key HTTP header of your requests.
+Alternatively, you can authorize your session directly within the Swagger UI interface by clicking the Authorize button and entering your API key there.

-Note: Most methods in the API are protected, and you will need to use your secret (that you configured earlier) to access these methods.
+Note: Most wallet-related and node-control methods in the API are protected.
+You will need to provide the correct API key (hashed using Blake2b in your configuration file) to access these methods.

 Main Methods#